georgi2005atanasov/NutriBest.Presentation/README.md

 # NutriBest.Presentation
 A web application for selling fitness supplements, developed using C# ASP.NET Web API and React.
+## 🚧 Video in Progress 🚧
+A detailed video tutorial is currently in progress.
+Stay tuned!

 <h2>Admin Panel Functionalities</h2>